karmada-io/karmada/docs/scheduler-estimator.md

 ## Example

 Now we could divide the replicas into different member clusters.
 Note that `propagationPolicy.spec.replicaScheduling.replicaSchedulingType` must be `Divided` and `propagationPolicy.spec.replicaScheduling.replicaDivisionPreference` must be `Aggregated`.
-The scheduler will try to divide the replicas aggregatedly in terms of available resources of member clusters.
+The scheduler will try to divide the replicas aggregately in terms of all available resources of member clusters.

 ```yaml
 apiVersion: policy.karmada.io/v1alpha1